RandalSchwartz/mason-codepad/codepad/README.md

 - flutter_hooks, riverpod_hooks
 - riverpod_generator, riverpod_annotation, build_runner
 - riverpod_lint (provides useful lints *and* refactorings)
-- fpdart (including a shim renaming State to FpState to avoid conflicts with Flutter)
+- fpdart (including a shim renaming `State` to `FpState` to avoid conflicts with Flutter)
 - very_good_analysis

 These aren't selectable.
-Just delete the ones you don't want, but it's a good starting point for quick experiments.
+Just ignore or delete the ones you don't want, but it's a good starting point for quick experiments.

 Note that a flutter repo is built with support *only* for the web.
 This is to speed up the time-to-first-edit.